russgo1/UFOs/README.md

 # UFO Sightings Analysis

 ## Overview
-The purpose of this analysis is to assist with the analysis of UFO sightings by creating a web page which includes a data table that users can filter based on five relevant criteria.
+The purpose of this project is to assist with the analysis of UFO sightings by creating a web page which includes a data table that users can filter based on five relevant criteria.
 This should assist users in narrowing the data they based on their specific needs or interests.

 ### The five available criteria are,